EWEDLCM/fnos-qb-proxy/README.md

 ```

 ## Important Notes
-Before deploying, you may need to open the downloader interface once in the fnOS web UI to establish the socket connection.
-If you forget to do this step, you will need to open the interface and then restart the service from the terminal:
+When deploying and using this project, ensure that there is at least one task in the downloader maintaining a continuous seeding state to ensure the persistence of the sock.
+Otherwise, it will result in the service failing to function properly.
+If the service has already reported an error, add a seeding task and then execute the following command to restart the service：
 ```
 sudo systemctl restart fnos-qb-proxy.service
 ```